zulucoda/react-tunes-player/README.md

 - [A simple React wrapper on the HTML5 audio tag](https://github.com/justinmc/react-audio-player)

 ## Development
-NOTE: This repo was created using `create-react-app` and it was ejected to create this npm package.
+NOTE: This repo was created using `create-react-app`, and it was ejected to generate this npm package.

 Thanks to Pavel Lokhmakov - [Have a look at his blog post on how to create npm package using `create-react-app`](https://medium.com/@lokhmakov/best-way-to-create-npm-packages-with-create-react-app-b24dd449c354)